-The 501(c)4 advocacy arm of the organization was founded in 2005 by the late James Stowers and former Washington University Chancellor Dr. William Danforth.
+The 501(c)4 advocacy arm of the organization was founded in 2005 by the late James Stowers and former Washington University Chancellor the late Dr. William Danforth.
 Then known as The Missouri Coalition for Lifesaving Cures, the organization now called Missouri Cures, ran “The Stem Cell Research and Cures Initiative,” known as “Amendment 2.”
 The successful campaign was co-chaired by former US Senator John Danforth and the late US Senator Thomas Eagleton.
 This constitutional Amendment was passed by Missouri voters and protects stem cell research and therapies in Missouri that were legal under federal law, prohibits human cloning, and allows patients and their physicians to utilize stem cell-related therapies.
 Any medical research legal under federal law remains legal in the state of Missouri.

 In 2011, the 501(c)3 nonprofit Missouri Cures Education Foundation was founded.
 Its mission is to promote the world-class medical research institutions, the cutting-edge research being done in Missouri, and the researchers working to find therapies and cures.
 The organization sponsors events and educational forums, provides thought leadership by participating in symposia, and keeps supporters informed through newsletters and social media posts.